-Spy Hop’s mission is to mentor young people in the digital media arts to help them find their voice, tell their stories, and be empowered to affect positive change in their lives, their communities, and the world.
+Spy Hop’s mission is to mentor young people in the media arts to help them to find their voice, tell their stories, and effect positive change in their lives, communities, and the World.

-We envision a world in which all young people possess the skills and mindsets necessary for future success and that their voices are heard and valued in their communities.
+We envision a world in which all young people possess the skills and mindsets necessary for success and that their voices are heard and valued as conduits of change in their communities.

 Founded in 1999 as an alternative after-school tutoring program, Spy Hop served twelve students during its first year of operation.
 The organization has since grown exponentially and now serves over 18,000 students a year from more than 120 schools across the state, making it one of the largest and most diverse youth media organizations in the U.S. This growth and success are the results of Spy Hop’s ability to develop and deliver an engaging portfolio that includes, in-school, after-school, and satellite programming in film, audio, music, and digital design.

 The following statements encompass the beliefs and mindsets that will put into focus the what and why of the goals we will prioritize over the next ten years.
 We are committed to making our plan actionable with accountability embedded throughout our implementation journey.